ihhub/fheroes2/docs/DEVELOPMENT.md

   to build the project using Android Studio.
 * Launch Android Studio, open the project in the `android` directory and run the build.

+### iOS

+* Get Xcode on your macos device and open `fheroes2.xcodeproj`.
+Make sure to download iOS SDK.
+* Download SDL2 and SDL_mixer source codes from their github repositories (add links).
+* Paste the SDL2 and SDL_mixer folders in the same parent directory as your fheroes2 source folder.
+* Remove any version number from the name of the SDL2 and SDL_mixer folder so that their names are respectively `SDL` and `SDL_mixer`
+* In Xcode SDL and SDL_mixer should now be recognized.
+Open on `SDL_mixer` in the navigation pane.
+* Open the `Build Settings` pane, make sure to have `All` options available and scroll down to `Search Paths`.
+* Open up the `User Header Search Paths` and add `$(SRCROOT)/../../SDL/include` to the list.
+* Select any iOS device and build and run the project.
+If asked to download the Metal Toolchain then you need to agree and download this.

 ### PlayStation Vita

 If you would like to build and run this project on PlayStation Vita please follow the instructions on [**this page**](README_PSV.md).